 Leave to rise for another 10 to 15 minutes.

-heat a heavy-based frying pan on the stove to a very low heat.
-Cook the muffins for approximately 8 to 10 minutes, then flip over and griddle for another 8 to 10 minutes on the other side.
+Heat a heavy-based frying pan on the stove to a very low heat.
+Cook the muffins on very low heat for approximately 8 to 10 minutes, then flip over and griddle for another 8 to 10 minutes on the other side.

 You can now either cut in half, and then toast the insides and serve as preferred or allow to cool, place in a bag and freeze until needed